m4ttsch/omscs-notes-notes/machine-learning-trading/what-is-company-worth.md

 A classic definition of book value is total assets minus intangible assets and liabilities.

 Tangible assets are those that are easy to price: factories, offices, inventory, and so on.
-Intangible assets, like patents, or the value of a brand - are much harder to price.
+Intangible assets, like patents, or the value of a brand, are much harder to price.
 Liabilities refer to things that are owed, like loans, debts, or other obligations.

 Let's consider a company that owns four factories, each priced at $10 million, and three patents, each valued at $5 million.
 Additionally, suppose the company has one liability, a loan worth $10 million.